Can You Think Your Way to Victory?

 Coaches: More Than Just Technicians

 A coach who only teaches technique misses half the picture.
-Great coaches understand their athletes’ emotional rhythms.
-They help judoka set meaningful goals, take ownership of their training, and interpret wins and losses constructively.
+Great coaches understand emotional rhythms as well as biomechanics.
+They help judoka set meaningful goals, take ownership of training, and interpret wins and losses constructively.

-This includes resisting the self-serving bias that attributes success to skill and failure to bad luck.
-Real growth happens when athletes accept that effort and mindset drive results.
+That includes resisting the self-serving bias that credits success to skill and blames failure on bad luck.
+Growth happens when athletes accept that effort, preparation, and mindset drive outcomes.

 Some purists still scoff.
 ‘Judo is about feel, not feelings,’ one coach told me.
 But the numbers—and the medals—say otherwise.